 Reconciliation agent does the reconciliation work and has the responsibility to do a share content transaction.
 The key is to be able to identify what did the reconciliation so that this is testable.
 This is similar to consistent presentation of images and how display is accessible.
 The goal is to be able to pull information from two sources (one of which can be itself) and present it to the user.
 As an interoperable profile, there can be input from multiple systems.
 Need to maintain the original identification of the element so there can be convergence to one identifier.

-(Closed 02/12/2014)
+(Closed 02/12/2014) Why is a different template ID needed in RECON based on the context of the reconciliation?
+Author entry relationship does not have specific authors based on context.

-Specific were created to maintain the fact that the reconciliation pieces for meds, allergies and diagnosis would have specific related subjects.
+Specific reconciliation template ID were created to maintain the fact that the reconciliation pieces for medications, allergies and diagnosis would have specific related subjects.
 Plan is to keep specific reconciliation template IDs for certain types of reconciliation such as medication, allergies, problems, providers, immunizations and goals.
 This ensures specific types of reconciliation.
 However, will also relax the constraint for other types of reconciliation where specificity is not necessary making reconciliation more generic by using a base template ID.

 <Note: The sections following this Introduction will eventually be added as Final Text to Volumes 1 – 4 of the Technical Framework.
 The material above this note (the Introduction, and Open and Closed Issues section) will be deleted when this Supplement is moved to Final Text.>